 Once the sustainability assessment is complete, buildings can be selected for comprehensive energy and water evaluations.
 Covered facilities must be evaluated for energy improvements each year.
 At least 25% of facilities covered by Energy Independence and Security Act 2007 requirements need to be audited each year, so every facility is evaluated once every four years.

 Energy and water evaluations should be ASHRAE Level II types of evaluations, and the agency needs to identify and implement the energy-efficiency measures.
 Bundling individual measures into one project for financial and timing purposes is allowed.
-Audits may be conducted by subcontracting services or by training on-site staff through programs or the FEMP.
+Audits may be conducted by subcontracting services or by training on-site staff.
 Common energy-efficiency and water-conservation measures include:

 - Program occupancy settings and adjusting controls on HVAC equipment